ucsb-cs156/ucsb-cs156.github.io/topics/windows/windows_wsl.md

 sudo apt-get install git
 ```

-Successfully running the above commands should install the latest version of Git, which is 2.38.0 as of the time of writing.
+Successfully running the above commands should install the latest version of Git, which is {{page.git_version}} as of the time of writing.
 To verify that the install was successful, run the following command:

 ```
 git --version